Eliot Mayer, W1MJ

 At the WARA / CC-ARC 2012 Field Day, I learned from Phil KB1FIY that an ordinary computer headset, typically used for Skype and similar PC programs, can be used on the K3 via rear-panel connectors.
 On the main menu, with the rig in SSB mode, MIC SEL should be set to RP.L BIAS.
 The next menu item, MIC+LIN, can be set to ON if you want to send canned messages from the computer logging program.
 I have done this with N1MM Logger.
 Just bear in mind that the microphone is active during canned messages, so be quiet.

 Contesters typically use a footswitch along with the headset.
 Phil told me that he got one intended for musical keyboards.
 I found such a footswitch for $15 at Guitar Center, the Live Wire LWS25 Keyboard Sustain Pedal.
 It has a polarity switch which should be set to Normally Open.
-From the same rack, I picked up a phone-to-phono connector adapter.
-Another option is to just change the connector, as Phil did with his footswitch.
+From the same rack, I picked up a 1/4"phone-to-RCA(phono) connector adapter.
+Another option is to just change the connector to RCA (phone), as Phil did with his footswitch.

 During the WRTC 2012 test operation, a serious phone contester at my site spend several hours with this setup and made a lot of contacts.
 He said that he liked the $20 Radio Shack computer headset better than his expensive Heil because it was lighter and more comfortable for long contesting sessions.
 It might be blasphemous, but I'm thinking that the high ratings for Heil headsets are mostly hype.